mieweb/docs/content/functions/artificial-intelligence/ai-chat-box.md

 ## Using the Whisper AI

-Click the microphone icon to use Whisper AI voice to text.
+Click the microphone icon to use Whisper AI voice to text (only available in release 202503 and newer).
 A recording window will appear.
 When speaking, a red waveform graph will display indicating that the user's voice is being heard by the AI Assistant.
 When done speaking click the green up arrow to upload and display the users voice to text in the dialog box.
 Select the trash can icon to delete the capture voice response and start over.
 Click the Send button for AI to process your request.

 ![](../ai-chat-box.assets/4c440900aa68f0027539c549ad74e261.png)